vdw/Tabslet/README.md

 * Use animation effect for tabs' changing
 * Ability to use either _href_ or _alt_ attribute to target tab

-## Compatibility
+## Compatibility/Dependencies

 Compatible with IE7+, Chrome, Firefox, Safari and jQuery 1.8.1, 1.9.1, 1.11.0, 2.1.0.

-No additional dependencies.
+No additional dependencies are required.

 ## Credits
 * [Stevy.gr][4]